CarlosjuniorBr1/YouTube-video-downloader/README.md

 ## How to Run

 You need the .NET 6.0 SDK or a higher version installed on your computer.
-Clone this repository and access the folder; after that, use the command: `dotnet run`.
+Clone this repository and access the folder; after that, use the command:`dotnet build`, and `dotnet run`.